Traffic Light Sequence Explained

 Stalling during a driving test can feel like a setback, but it doesn’t automatically result in a fail.
 If you stall, the examiner will primarily observe how you handle the recovery:

-One of the biggest advantages of driving an automatic car is that they are designed to prevent stalling.
+One advantage of driving an automatic car is that they are designed to prevent stalling.
 Unlike manual cars, automatic vehicles do not require the driver to manage the clutch, as the gearbox automatically selects the appropriate gear based on speed and acceleration.
 However, while rare, it is still possible for an automatic car to stall.

 So, can you stall in an automatic?
 The short answer is yes, but usually, stalling in an automatic car indicates a mechanical issue rather than a driver error.
 Problems such as a faulty torque converter, low transmission fluid, or an issue with the engine’s fuel system can cause an automatic vehicle to stall unexpectedly.
 If your automatic car stalls frequently, it’s best to have it checked by a professional mechanic to diagnose any underlying issues.